-Consent of BDO USA, LLP++ Cretification by Chief Properties Office requests to Dule 12: 14(s) on deaths Securities Probably Acts 51024 Certification by Chief Executive Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002++ Certification by Chief Financial Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002++ Certification by Chief Executive Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act o 2002++ Certification by Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002++ The following materials from Charles & Colvard, Ltd.'s Annual Report on Form 10-K for the fiscal year ended June 30, 2019 formatted in XBRL (eXtensible Business Reporting Language) and furnished electronically herewith: (i) Consolidated Balance Sheets; (ii) Consolidated Statements of Operations; (iii) Consolidated Statements of Shareholders' Equity; (iv) Consolidated Statements of Cash Flows; and (v) Notes to Consolidated Financial Statements.
-Asterisks located within the exhibit denote information which has been redacted pursuant to a request for confidential treatment filed with th SEC.
-Denotes management contract or compensatory plan or arrangement.
-Denotes filed herewith.
-Form 10-K Summary
+Table of Contents 23.1 Consent of BDO USA, LLP++ Certification by Chief Executive Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to 31.1 Section 302 of the Sarbanes-Oxley Act of 2002++ 31.2 Certification by Chief Financial Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002++ 32.1 Certification by Chief Executive Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002++ 32.2 Certification by Chief Financial Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002++ 101 The following materials from Charles & Colvard, Ltd.'s Annual Report on Form 10-K for the fiscal year ended June 30, 2019 formatted in XBRL (eXtensible Business Reporting Language) and furnished electronically herewith: (i) Consolidated Balance Sheets; (ii) Consolidated Statements of Operations; (iii) Consolidated Statements of Shareholders' Equity; (iv) Consolidated Statements of Cash Flows; and (v) Notes to Consolidated Financial Statements.
+Asterisks located within the exhibit denote information which has been redacted pursuant to a request for confidential treatment filed with the Denotes management contract or compensatory plan or arrangement. ++ Denotes filed herewith.